darrenjw/djwhacks/latex/streaming/content.md

 * GPs have the property that any finite number of points are jointly multivariate normal (MVN), with a covariance matrix determined by a kernel
 * Use MVN theory to get the conditional distribution of unobserved values given observations
-* Two common parametrisations of the MVN, with different trade-offs
+* Two common parametrisations of the MVN (dual formulations), with different trade-offs:
 1. Use the *covariance* matrix
     * Makes marginalisation easy, but conditioning expensive
 2. Use the *precision* matrix